urob/win-10-virtual-desktop-enhancer/README.md

 ## Credits

-This repo is a minor modification of win-10-virtual-desktop-enhancer by sdias (Sergio Dias), adapting it to Windows 11.
-All credits are due to him and the contributors to the original repo, listed below.
+This is a minor modification of win-10-virtual-desktop-enhancer by sdias (Sergio Dias), adapting it to Windows 11.
+All credits go to him and the contributors to the original project, listed below.

 Thanks to GioBonvi (Giorgio Bonvicini) for all of his contributions to this project, and his active role as collaborator.